intelagense/rwxrob/log/2021/02/12/README.md

+## Friday, February 12, 2021, 6:17:56PM EST <1613171876>

+The more I think about how CapsLock has fucked up all our lives the angrier I get at the morons who decided to change the default position of ESC.
+The story infuriates me.
+How many times has CapsLock fucked up entering a simple password for billions of people.
+And why?
+So a tiny minority of people who actually have a need to type in all capital letters can do their thing, shout.

+In fact, the only assholes who use CapsLock these days are Trump supporters, you know, the type of shithead you never want to communicate with in the first place that thinks typing *anything* in all capital letters is a good idea.
+The only *good* time is maybe to code Fortran or write ENV VARIABLE names (but I just typed that without caps lock).

+There's something liberating and "FUCK YOU" about remapping Caps Lock on my entire computer to ESC.
+In fact, I'm looking for keyboards that enable the remapping permanently.
+My pinkies have never been happier and every time I use it I'm quite sure some pig-headed, all-caps typing, shit-fuck of a person feels a slight bit of pain for no rational reason.
+(Hey, I can imagine it anyway.)

 ## Friday, February 12, 2021, 5:38:14PM EST <1613169494>

 Blows me away that the installation instructions for `gh` have the user